 Any Canadian real estate investor hoping to maximize their potential profits from an investment property need to possess a thorough knowledge of income taxes.
 Especially the benefits associated with their potential capital cost allowance deductions.
 If you’re a new investor, you may qualify for the Accelerated Investment Incentive.
 This incentive could help you leverage your capital even further this tax year.

 Defining depreciable property

-Revenue Canada has a series of classes it uses to determine how much of a deduction taxpayers can claim for different types of depreciable property.
+Revenue Canada has a series of classes it uses to determine how much of deduction taxpayers can claim for different types of depreciable property.
 For instance, CCA Class 1 includes most rental buildings acquired after 1987, which entitles investors to a deduction of 4 percent of the asset’s declining balance.

-There are different classes and their subsequent deductions are available on Revenue Canada’s website, it’s advisable to consult with a qualified tax professional to ensure you’re claiming the correct deduction.
+There are different classes and their subsequent deductions are available on Revenue Canada’s website.
+It’s advisable to consult with a qualified tax professional to ensure you’re claiming the correct deduction.

 They will thus treat any deductions you claimed as a CCA from that asset as taxable income.
-This means you’ll need to pay back the entirety of the CCA when filing your federal taxes after selling the building, so long as it sold for more than the depreciated balance you claimed.
+This means you’ll need to pay back the entirety of the CCA when filing your federal taxes after selling the building.
+So long as it sold for more than the depreciated balance you claimed.

 If the building sells for less than the depreciated balance, however, you may be allowed to claim a terminal loss deduction.
 This is when you have a remaining CCA balance that you didn’t claim, but no longer have any assets within that CCA class.

-Determining if CCA is right for you
+Determining if Capital Cost Allowance is right for you

 If, however, you expect to sell off your asset within the next five to 10 years, you may want to hold off on claiming the CCA deduction.
 Doing so could significantly elevate your tax burden for a year and require you to pay back the balance of the CCA.